 We have informed discussions that enhance the livability of communities throughout Oregon.

-Our Urban Lands Advocacy Program sees us working hand-in-hand with community members, planners, decision-makers and partner organizations in cities and towns statewide outside the Portland Metro.
+Our Urban Lands Advocacy Program sees us working hand-in-hand with community members, planners, decision-makers and partner organizations in cities and towns statewide.
 We assist communities in dealing with unaffordable housing, housing instability, and transportation challenges through advocating for greater abundance and diversity of housing and transportation options.
 We also help communities understand the impact of their policies on their bottom line and work to ensure growth in sustainable development patterns.

 Our work ensures that cities conserve Oregon's natural resources and create inclusive communities through: